pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 ### Counting Records

-There should be a way to count the number of students we have right?
+There should be a way to count the number of students we have, right?
 Yep, let's try the [`count()`](https://docs.mongodb.com/manual/reference/method/cursor.count/) on the cursor.
 To do that, we have the command:

 ```language-javascript
 db.students.find().count();